raimbetov/hyperdesci/README.md

 ## How to Get Started 🎯

 ### 1. Join as a Citizen
-- Stake 10,000 $MEGAPI
+- Stake 3140 $MEGAPI
-- Contribute 10% of staked $MEGAPI to treasury
+- 10% of staked $MEGAPI goes to treasury
-- Get full governance rights
+- Get governance rights

 ### 2. Apply for Funding
 - DeSci projects welcome